 At this event, you will learn about our student programs, discover how to register for fall programming, schedule field trips, and order resources for your classroom.

 Danny Dollar Academy

-- Receive a suite of curriculum
+- receive a suite of English language arts curriculum (available as a Google Doc),

 To learn more about how to get your classroom involved contact us at firstname.lastname@example.org.